EnvironmentalDashboard/community-voices/ROUTES.md

 # Application Routes
 Rough draft of expected application routes.
 This has been drafted to conceptualize interfaces that will be needed.
-This last is **incomplete**.
+This list is **incomplete**.
 Routes that may not need interfaces are indicated with an asterisk (*).

 ## Landing

     /landing                                        Community Voices landing page.
 Includes slideshow

 ## User Management
+These routes are likely accessibly from the application's header toolbar.

     /users/register
     /users/login